 Fruits aren’t the only food that spoils, veggies have the same problem!
 Osmotic dehydration has been applied to a wide range of crops for prolonging their shelf life and minimizing post-harvest loss.
 It consists of the osmosis of the vegetables in a hypertonic medium, in which the water is extracted from the vegetable and the solutes are introduced (Fabani et al., 2020).

-Apples were osmotically dehydrated in osmotic sucrose sucrose concentrate solution, achieving a measurable decrease in moisture content while retaining texture and flavor.
+Apples were osmotically dehydrated in osmotic sucrose concentrate solution, achieving a measurable decrease in moisture content while retaining texture and flavour.
 Osmotic dehydration of strawberries in sugar solution improved their shelf life and sensory qualities.
 Osmotic dehydration combined with another preservative procedure, such as vacuum impregnation, has also been studied.
 Food and agricultural processes to maintain nutrition and quality or restore critical components or chemicals, such as during vacuum impregnation followed by osmotic dehydration, have helped to retain or preserve bioactive chemicals (Kowalska et al., 2021).

 8.2 Osmotic Dehydration of fruits

 Fruits are vulnerable to spoiling, due to their high-moisture content, and vegetables are no exception.
 The osmotic dehydration is being applied on different crops to minimize the wastage and prolong the shelf life post harvest.
-This involves adding vegetables into hypertonic solution, which withdraws water and hence dissolved solutes into the tissue of the vegetable.
+This involves adding vegetables into hypertonic solution, which withdraws water and hence dissolved solutes into the vegetable tissue.
 Studies have shown that osmotic dehydration can effectively extend the shelf-life of vegetables without significantly affecting their nutritional quality (Fabani et al., 2020).
 For instance, the moisture content of carrots dehydrated by osmotic degradation was significantly reduced, while color and texture were preserved.
 Likewise, osmotic dehydration of potatoes in salt solution extended their shelf-life with reduced risk of microbial infection.
 Research also examines the application of osmotic dehydration as part of a combination of preservation techniques, including blanching.
 VI-2 Energy use for the retention of vitamins and minerals in vegetables For example, energy use in blanching and osmotic dehydration contributed to a slightly higher retention of vitamins and minerals in vegetables (Carcel et al., 2012; Al Maiman et al., 2021).

 8.3 Osmotic Dehydration of Meat

 Because of its rich protein and wetness content, meat is very perishable food, is vulnerable to microbial development and spoiling.
-The osmotic drying process is correlated to preservation of meat through moisture removal and microorganism development isolation.
-Numerous studies have addressed how osmotic dehydrate used in meat preservation.
+The osmotic drying process is correlated to meat preservation through moisture removal and microorganism development isolation.
+Numerous studies have addressed how osmotic dehydrate is used in meat preservation.
 Osmotic dehydration of beef in salt solution caused significant moisture loss and prolonged meat shelf life, for instance.
-Osmotic dehydration of pork in a sugar solution resulted in enhanced texture and flavor.
+Osmotic dehydration of pork in a sugar solution resulted in enhanced texture and flavour.
 Osmotic dehydration has also been studied in combination with other preservation processes, including smoking.
 An example is the enhancement of sensory characteristics and shelf life of beef products by smoking followed by osmotic dehydration (Arvanitoyannis et al., 2012).

 8.4 Osmotic Dehydration of Seafood